 In lieu of implementing a bonus plan tied exclusively to numerical performance metrics and calculations based on straight-line interpolations, the Compensation Committee exercised meaningful judgment and discretion regarding the design and administration of the short-term incentive compensation for the NEOs.
 The Compensation Committee estimated target cash bonuses for 2020 at 40% of base salary for all NEOs other than the CEO and 70% of base salary for the CEO.
 The Compensation Committee viewed 60% of the cash bonus as being based on the Company's financial performance generally against guidance given in July 2020.
 Specifically, meeting the financial guidance targets the Company provided in July 2020 or slightly exceeding them would merit 60% of a target cash bonus for the NEO; 40% of the target bonus was discretionary based on how that NEO performed against his/her individual objectives.
 The personal objectives and discretionary bonus recommendations to the Compensation Committee for all NEOs other than the CEO were provided by the CEO, and the Compensation Committee determined the amount of the discretionary component of the CEO's cash bonus.
-Under this plan, depending upon the Company's financial performance and his/her attaining individual objectives, each NEO other than the CEO could earn a maximum cash bonus equal to 70% of base salary or as little as zero.
+Under this plan, depending upon the Company's financial performance and his/her attaining individual objectives, each NEO other than the CEO could earn a maximum cash bonus equal to 70% of base salary or as little as zero, and the CEO could earn a maximum cash bonus equal to 100% of base salary or as little as zero.